 DoE Gold Qualifying Journey

-The final frontier, Gold brings together all your hard work, persistence and dedication from Bronze and Silver.
-Tapping into your adventurous spirit on a whole new level, it will be up to you and your teammates to plan and lead an extended expedition in its entirety.
+The final frontier, Gold DofE brings together all your hard work, persistence and dedication from Bronze and Silver practice and qualifying.
+Tapping into your adventurous spirit on a whole new level of journeys, it will be up to you and your DoE teammates to plan and lead an extended Gold expedition in its entirety.
 Are you ready for the challenge?

-The final stage in the Gold award, the qualifying journey is a four-day, three-night adventure where you’ll stay at different locations each night.
-From start to finish, you and your team will have agency over the entire adventure.
-Using resources to construct a thought-through plan, you’ll need to complete a tramping route card before leading the expedition as a team.
+The final stage in the Gold award, the qualifying DoE adventurous journey is a four-day, three-night adventure where you’ll stay at different locations each night.
+From start to finish, you and your team will have agency over the entire adventurous journey.
+Using resources to construct a thought-through plan, you’ll need to complete a route card before leading the DoE expedition as a team.
 Your Social Nature Movement instructor will be there to shadow you and make sure you’re making sound decisions.
 But essentially, you’re on your own.

 Gold Qualifying journeys must be submitted to the National Office for approval at least six weeks prior to the journey taking place (twelve weeks if outside New Zealand).